Scientific Name Pantherophis guttatus

-Corn Snakes, also referred to as the Red Rat Snake, are a constrictor type snake, meaning they wrap their bodies round their prey and squeeze them to death, before consumption.
-They are often found in cornfields, looking for the rodents who eat the corn.
-Originally, it was thought that the snakes ate the corn, which is why they were called Corn Snakes.
-Commercial breeders of domesticated Corn Snakes have developed hundreds of variations, or morphs through selective breeding such as Albino, Okeetee, Snow, Black and Lavender Corn Snakes.
+Corn snakes, also referred to as red rat snakes, are a constrictor type snake—meaning they wrap their bodies around prey and squeeze them to death before consumption.
+They are often found in cornfields, searching for corn eating rodents.
+Originally, it was thought that these snakes actually ate corn, which is where they got their name.
+Commercial breeders of domesticated corn snakes have developed hundreds of variations, or morphs, through selective breeding.

-Although these snakes are non-venomous they have been known to bite and vibrate their tails when threatened.
-Sadly, corn snakes are often mistaken for Copperhead Snakes and killed in the wild.
-People can tell the species apart by the markings.
-Copperheads have hourglass markings, whereas corn snakes' markings are blotchy and random.
-However, when coming across any kind of animal in the wild, it is best to admire them from a distance, as they are unfamiliar with humans.
+Although these snakes are non-venomous, they have been known to bite and vibrate their tails when threatened.
+Sadly, corn snakes are often mistaken for copperhead snakes and killed in the wild.
+The two species can be identified apart by their markings; copperheads have hourglass markings, whereas a corn snakes' markings are blotchy and random.